Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

  Azure Data Factory is deployed now.
-Scored results will start to appear in the Azure Data Lake store after 15 minutes.
+Joined results will start to appear in the Azure Data Lake store in stream/joined followed by scored results in stream/scoring etc. For more on how to monitor the pipeline read [here](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-monitor-manage-pipelines).

 ## Visualization